Replit vs GitHub Copilot: The complete comparison guide

 - With GitHub Copilot: The AI coding assistant analyzes large repositories locally, providing code suggestions and copilot chat debugging across complex codebases and frameworks.

-Scenario 3: Teaching and Learning Programming
+Scenario 3: Teaching and learning programming

 Educators require accessible, collaborative environments for students and beginners.